The Poison Rose

 The Poison Rose (released internationally as Eye for an Eye) is a 2019 American thriller film starring John Travolta and Morgan Freeman.
 The film was directed by George Gallo and Francesco Cinquemani.
 It was written by Richard Salvatore, Francesco Cinquemani, and Luca Giliberto, based on Salvatore's novel of the same title.

-The film was released on May 24, 2019 by Lionsgate, and was panned by critics and audiences.
+The film was released on May 24, 2019 by Lionsgate, and was panned by critics.
 The film was also a commercial failure, grossing only $323,754.

-The film received the best directing international award at the Terre di Siena Film Festival.
+The film received the best directing international award at the Terra di Siena Film Festival.

 Plot

 Set in 1978, the plot centers on Los Angeles private investigator Carson Phillips.
 He is hired to conduct an investigation in his Texas hometown where mental facility patient Barbara Van Poole has been incommunicado for some time, which has her L.A.-based niece worried about her well-being.